ianzapolsky/ianzapolsky.github.io/_posts/2014-10-26-blackjack-book.markdown

 ---
 layout: post
-title: "learn how to play blackjack"
+title: "Learn How to Play Blackjack"
-author: "ian zapolsky"
 ---

 ## Blackjack strategy